Bakar31/MTE-QA/README.md

 The front end will return 2 answer as well as the confidence of the anwser.
 Temporary url: https://3fa67d398c068136.gradio.app

-### This system is has limitations.
+### This system has limitations.
 You may see bad answers as the trainning data is not very rich.

 Demo questions:
 - what is mechatronics engineering?